ibrahimmkhalid/ultralytics/docs/en/datasets/classify/fashion-mnist.md

 ### How can I train a YOLO model on the Fashion-MNIST dataset?

-To train an Ultralytics YOLO model on the Fashion-MNIST dataset, you can use both Python and CLI commands.
+To train an SFDT_Ibrahim YOLO model on the Fashion-MNIST dataset, you can use both Python and CLI commands.
 Here's a quick example to get you started:

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a pretrained model
         model = YOLO("yolo11n-cls.pt")